activenode/unglitch/README.md

 ## Contribution Guidelines

-Not much but the goal is to keep this free from dependencies (I don't have a problem with `devDependencies` tho).
+Not much but the goal is to keep this free from dependencies (besides `fast-deep-equal`) (I don't have a problem with `devDependencies` tho).